jcartledge/diary/toggles.md

 Any component which uses either the `Toggle` component, or the `useToggles` or `useToggle` hook needs to be wrapped in a `TogglesProvider`.
 This can be used to provide toggles as required for testing.

-There are `withToggle` and `withToggles` helpers for use with souvlaki.
+There are `wrapWithToggle` and `wrapWithToggles` helpers for testing with specified sets of toggle values.

 ## E2e testing with toggles